Home » Features » Can You Order Aldi Products Online?

 Are There Other Ways To Get Aldi Products Delivered to Your Home?

-In the United States, the short answer is yes, but only for certain products, and there are exceptions regarding limited-time Aldi Finds and Seasonal Items.
-Aldi contracts with Instacart for home deliveries, so shoppers can buy Aldi products on Instacart and an Instacart shopper will deliver those groceries to a person’s home.
+In the United States, the short answer is yes, but there are exceptions regarding limited-time Aldi Finds and Seasonal Products.
+Aldi contracts with Instacart for home deliveries, so shoppers can buy Aldi products on the Aldi website (which is linked to Instacart) or directly via Instacart, and an Instacart shopper will deliver those groceries to a person’s home.

 Closing Thoughts:

 Although Aldi isn’t afraid to innovate in some ways, in other ways it remains a pretty old-school operation.
-For that reason, Aldi in the U.S. doesn’t offer online ordering through its website, and they won’t ship their Aldi Find products through the postal service.
-The only exceptions are if you happen to live in the United Kingdom or China, where Aldi operations there do offer shipping.
+For that reason, Aldi in the U.S. won’t ship its Aldi Find products through the postal service.

 That said, when it comes to food, Aldi does offer home delivery through Instacart.
 Unfortunately, Instacart prices are often more expensive than in-store prices, and there are additional fees.
-What’s more, Instacart does not easily offer a way to order limited-time Aldi Finds, and they can’t deliver products that are not currently in stock at your local Aldi store.
+What’s more, Instacart can only deliver products that are currently in stock at your local Aldi store.

 Leave a Reply